hariharen9/jobtrac/README.md

 ---

+## 🎯 New User Experience

+JobTrac includes a comprehensive onboarding system to help new users get started quickly:

+- **Welcome Wizard**: Interactive introduction to JobTrac's features
+- **Demo Mode**: Explore with realistic sample data
+- **Quick Start Guide**: Step-by-step tasks to get familiar with key features
+- **Interactive Tooltips**: Contextual help throughout the application

+New users can choose to start with sample data to see immediate value, or begin fresh with a clean slate.

+---

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.